khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Rows

 Rows can have a mix of read-only and editable cells with content populated by users.
+See [additional actions](#additional-actions) on table rows.

 ### Layout